 In 2007, Dalton was instrumental in helping start a women’s wine industry social and networking group – WOW (Women Of Wine) – with the charitable aim of supporting the Houston Area Women’s Center.
 An avid supporter of WOW, Bear would love to be a member but notes that he is “plumbed wrong.”

 Bear enjoys cooking and entertaining.
 While he keeps some wine, he is much more a wine drinker than a wine collector.
-He is a lay leader, lay Eucharistic minister, and vestry member of the Episcopal Church of the Epiphany.
-He and Carol own and ride Quarter Horses (and a Quarter-Walker) and are members of various horse/riding organizations.
+He is a lay leader and lay Eucharistic minister, and past vestry member and senior warden of the Episcopal Church of the Epiphany.
+He and Carol own and ride Quarter Horses and are members of various horse/riding organizations.
 He enjoys writing about both wine and his Christian faith (TheChaliceBearer.net).